This post is going to be:

 ZombieVerter Connections

-Here’s now I’ve got the ZombieVerter hooked up in my test rig at the moment…
+Here’s how I’ve got the ZombieVerter hooked up in my test rig at the moment…

 And here’s the signal connections to the ST-LINK programmer/debugger.

-You can see in these two pictures that I’ve cobbled together a perspex top for the enclosure… to stop me dropping nuts, bolts, screwdrivers and spanner onto the running board! 🙂
+You can see in these two pictures that I’ve cobbled together a perspex top for the enclosure… to stop me dropping nuts, bolts, screwdrivers and a spanner or two onto the running board! 🙂

-The ZombieVerter wiki entry talks about a red wire but for these cheap ST-LINK clone adapters there’s no need.
+The ZombieVerter wiki entry talks about a red wire connected for power (ZombieVerter Programming), but for these cheap ST-LINK clone adapters there’s no need (I use these).
 If you’re using an official ST ST-LINK v2 (white puck) then you’ll need to also connect its VTref to a 3v3 somewhere on the ZombieVerter board.
-This ST adapter needs the VTref so it can decide what voltage levels to set its outputs to (5V, 3v3 etc).
+The ST adapter needs the VTref so it can decide what voltage levels to set its outputs to (5V, 3v3 etc).

-The Logic Analyser is simply connected to the Rx, Tx and GND.
+The Saleae Logic Analyser is simply connected to the Rx, Tx and GND using the top right connector on the Zombie PCB (as we look at it in those images).

-All of the Analyser, ST-LINK and ESP8266 Wemos boards are connected to my Mac over a USB cable (I use a 4-port USB hub near the test rig and run a 3m cable across my office to the Mac).
+Each of the Analyser, ST-LINK and ESP8266 Wemos boards are connected to my Mac over a USB cable (I use a 4-port USB hub near the test rig and run a 3m USB3 cable across my office to the Mac).

 Visual Studio Code setup for ZombieVerter STM32f107 Debugging and Programming

-With that out of the way, this is what you’ll need to get Visual Studio Code debugging and programming a ZombieVerter:
+With that out of the way, this is what I used to get Visual Studio Code debugging and programming a ZombieVerter:

 - Visual Studio Code – duh